 Around the Alps, the following questions are often asked: is it cloudy?
 If it is and I decide to go up, will I see nothing but near-zero visibility?

-On the morning of 2011 October 9, skies were overcast, but there were some promising clear patches around.
+On an October morning, skies were overcast, but there were some promising clear patches around.
 Rainshowers over the previous couple of nights down in Garmisch-Partenkirchen town would have been snow at elevations higher than about 1000 metres, which meant all of the “local hills” would be frosted in white.

-I took a chance and decided to ascend: it would be all or nothing – a view full of glory, or a view with a whole lot of grey.
+I took a chance and decided to ascend Zugspitze.
+It’d be all or nothing: a view full of glory, or a view with a whole lot of grey.

-- Eibsee-Seilbahn, aerial tramway from Eibsee, down the road from Garmisch-Partenkirchen
+• Eibsee-Seilbahn, aerial tramway from Eibsee, down the road from Garmisch-Partenkirchen; and

 For the ascent, I rode the Zugspitzbahn railway to Eibsee, and took the aerial tramway up to the summit.
 Despite the possible snow up top, this was still the “summer season”.
 The round-trip to the summit costs € 48 per person (summer 2011), which sounds expensive, but as you’ll see in this and subsequent posts, I believe the trip was worth the price.